 - Frontal Planes: These planes, commonly known as the coronal plane, divide the human body vertically into the back and front sections.
 When the human body is upright, these imaginary lines transect the body into dorsal and ventral and slices through the left and right shoulders.

-- Transverse Planes: This is an imaginary 2D flat surface that divides the perpendicular to the spine and into inferior and superior sections.
+- Transverse Planes: This is an imaginary 2D flat surface that divides the body perpendicular to the spine and into inferior and superior sections.
 It is also known as the axial plane.
 “Trans” is defined as across or horizontal, which means that the plane is parallel to the ground.

 Application of Body Planes

 The anatomical body planes are vital in imaging techniques such as CT scans, MRI, and PET scans.
 The radiologist can easily assemble an XYZ axis on the image of a patient in an upright position to use the planes.
 The Z-axis presents the body from head to toe, the X-axis into left and right, and the Y-axis passes from back to front.
-This way, analyzing the image can be less complicated and will be easier to locate internal organs.
+This way, analyzing the image can be less complicated and it will be easier to locate internal organs.

 Body planes also play an important role when planning surgeries.
 During a bone or joint realignment within a plane, it is best if the resultant compensation and the deforming force are found in the same plane.